International and national leaders

 Leo W. Gerard

-Leo W. Gerard is the son of a miner and went to work himself in a smelter in Sudbury at the age of 18, while a university student.
+Leo W. Gerard, C.C., was the son of a miner and went to work himself in a smelter in Sudbury at the age of 18, while a university student.
 While his tenure as Canadian Director was short, Gerard’s influence on the global union movement is unprecedented.
 Following his term as USW National Director, he became the international union’s Secretary-Treasurer.
-In 2001 he ascended to the union’s top role, and served as USW International President for 18 years, retiring in 2019.
+In 2001, he ascended to the union’s top role and served as USW International President for 18 years, retiring in 2019.
 Gerard led the creation of worldwide networks of unions to build solidarity and bargaining strength among workers at multinational companies.
-He also led the labour movement in holding corporations accountable, filing trade sanctions against foreign companies who skirted the rules.
+He also led the labour movement in holding corporations accountable, filing trade sanctions against foreign companies that skirted the rules.
 The New York Times called Gerard the “No. 1 scourge of free traders.”
 Gerard received an honorary doctorate of law degrees from the University of Guelph and Laurentian University in recognition of his contributions to social justice.
+In 2023, Gerard received his country’s highest civilian honour – Companion of the Order of Canada.

 Lawrence McBrearty